Boost Motivation with Universal Design for Learning

 UDL and motivation

-One way in which designing instruction with UDL can support student learning is to boost their engagement and motivation.
+One way in which designing instruction with UDL can support student learning is to remove barriers to engagement and motivation.
 Many theories of learner motivation exist, including the Expectancy – Value – Cost model, ARCS Model of Instructional Design, and Self-Determination theory.
 These theories are well-summarized by Vanderbilt University’s Center for Teaching.
-Some common themes from these theories that relate to the UDL framework include the importance of choice and autonomy, inclusion and belonging and salience and sustained effort.
+Some common themes from these theories that relate to the UDL framework include the importance of choice and autonomy, inclusion and belonging and support for sustained effort.
 Let’s examine each of these ideas, how it’s important for motivation and engagement, and ways to incorporate it into your course.

 Keep in mind that it’s most likely not necessary for you to overhaul your entire course in order to apply any UDL principle or guideline.
-In many cases, it’s a matter of adding things here or there to your already-designed course.
+In many cases, it’s a matter of adding things or modifying things in your already-designed course.
 You might consider, for this guideline, considering which topics, activities, assessments or assignments students seem to struggle to engage with or sustain effort on, and start there.

 Give learners choices